 - The ETS Proficiency Profile offers eight norm-referenced scores:

-- Skills subscores (critical thinking, reading, writing and mathematics)
+- skills subscores (critical thinking, reading, writing and mathematics) reported on a 100–130 score scale

-- Context subscores (humanities, social sciences and natural sciences)
+- context subscores (humanities, social sciences and natural sciences) reported on a 100–130 score scale

-Criterion-referenced scores (proficiency classifications) measure the level of proficiency obtained on a certain skill set.
+The criterion-referenced scores are also known as the proficiency classifications, and they measure the level of proficiency obtained on a certain skill set.

 - Scores can be used for curriculum improvement and individual student progress.